wp-pro-club/worker/readme.txt

 = How does ManageWP compare to backup plugins like BackupBuddy, Backwpup, UpdraftPlus, WP-DB-Backup ? =

-There is a limit to what a PHP based backup can do (as are all these plugins) but we believe that our backup system is one of if not the most robust solution on the market.
+There is a limit to what a PHP based backup can do, that's why we've built a completely different backup - cloud based, incremental, it keeps working long after others have failed.

 = How does ManageWP compare with clone plugins like Duplicator, WP Migrate DB, All-in-One WP Migration, XCloner ? =

-We are confident that our clone system is the most reliable one on the market featuring highly sophisticated technology allowing for the easiest and most efficient site clone/migration on the market.
+These solutions are simple A-B cloning solutions that tend to break in critical moments.
+ManageWP does it more intelligently.
+We first upload the backup archive to a cloud infrastructure that we control, and then we transfer it to the destination website.
+This effectively compartmentalizes the process into two separate steps, making the whole cloning experience much more robust and stress free.

 = Does ManageWP work with caching plugins like W3 Total Cache or WP Super Cache =